 Sleep Lab -- 573.358.4648

 Sleep is essential for good health.
 However, millions of people suffer with some type of sleep disorder that prevents them from having a good night's sleep.
 Often the symptoms of a sleep disorder go unrecognized and untreated.
-Without help, an individual's quality of life can suffer, possibly leading to other medical conditions or even an injury.
+Without help, an individual’s quality of life can suffer, possibly leading to other medical conditions, accidents, or even death.